Bangor University - North Wales Clinical Psychology Programme

 Your application must include two satisfactory statements of suitability*.

-• One statement of suitability needs to be from a person who can comment on your academic and research abilities.
+- One statement of suitability needs to be from a person who can comment on your academic and research abilities.
 This is usually a university lecturer or tutor.
+If your lecturer or tutor is no longer available, explore research/ academic options in your employment role and see if someone else can comment on your academic and research skills and provide the statement of suitability.

-We strongly advise that you talk to the people who provide your statement of suitability for training, to ensure that they can wholeheartedly support your application.
+We strongly advise that you talk to the people who provide your statements of suitability for training, to ensure that they can wholeheartedly support your application.

 Documents required

-• And, if your undergraduate degree was not in psychology, an academic transcript of your conversion course.
+- And, if your undergraduate degree was not in psychology, an academic transcript of your BPS accredited conversion course.

-• If you receive your transcript after the Clearing House closing date, please email your transcript direct to us before 1 February 2025.
+- If you receive your GBC accredited transcript after the Clearing House closing date please email your transcript directly to us before 1st February 2027, as well as uploading it to your application form.

 Advice for your application